 Traveling is definitely not the easiest time to make healthy choices or stick to your exercise regimen.
-If you’re in the airport or in a place far from home, the different environments and experiences are going to lead you into making different choices and having a slightly different routine.
-What’s important is to realize a few days traveling are not going to destroy what you have worked so hard to build up.
+If you’re in the airport or in a place far from home, the different environments and experiences are going to lead you to make different choices and have a slightly different routine.
+What’s important is to realize a few days of traveling are not going to destroy what you have worked so hard to build up.
 As long as you follow these tips below, as well as make up and utilize a few of your own, you’ll survive.

 Bring your own snacks